Photo 31-05-2017, 23 07 45.jpg

 Fernee forest club was established in 2016 at Bevendean Community Garden and Woods.

-Fernee forest club has been in partnership with Bevendean Community Garden for the past 5 years to improve the local woodland, extend local engagement with the natural spaces available and develop affordable Forest School opportunities for children and families in East Brighton.
+Fernee forest club works in partnership with Bevendean Community Garden to care for the garden and improve the local woodland, extend local engagement with the natural spaces available and develop affordable Forest School opportunities for children and families in East Brighton.
 We have secured funding for our work and have collaborated with many other local organisations on events that promote health, well being and community.

 Over time, Fernee Forest Club has evolved to be come a Community Organisation with its own voluntary Committee and Members who support the social aims and growth of the project.

-Fernee forest club runs a series of regular sessions Bevendean, including the Young Explorers sessions, After School Adventures club and the Monthly Family Forest Club.
+Fernee forest club runs a series of regular sessions Bevendean, including the Young Explorers sessions, Teen Forest Club sessions and Family Fire and Feast Events.

 In addition to our work in Bevendean; we also work with other organisations in Brighton and beyond, such as schools and nurseries, to run sessions in their own settings as well as in local parks and other wild spaces.